Call of Duty Mobile tips and tricks: How to play and win

 Setting up Call of Duty Mobile and your phone

-Call of Duty Mobile system requirements for iPhone: Requires iOS 9 or later, works on phones from iPhone 5S upwards; works on iPad Air onwards; works on iPod touch (6 gen and 7 gen)
+- Call of Duty Mobile system requirements for iPhone: Works on phones from iPhone 6S upwards; works on iPad Air 2 onwards.

-Call of Duty Mobile system requirements for Android: Requires Android 5.1 or later and you phone needs at least 2GB of RAM.
+- Call of Duty Mobile system requirements for Android: Requires Android 5 or later and your phone needs at least 2GB of RAM.

 Prepare device storage: You'll need around 1.6GB of storage to install CoD: Mobile and for game data, so you might have to clean something out.
 If you're right at the limit, your phone won't run as well, and this is a demanding game.
+COD:M breaks down the files so you only need to download what you need - the entire thing can be up to 12GB!

 Shut down background activities and alerts: If you have a gaming mode on your device then now is the time to use it to reduce notifications you don't want and to kill other processes that might be lowering the performance of your phone.
 To get the best from CoD:M you need your phone running as best it can.

-Use Facebook login: Sadly there's no username/password login, you have to use Facebook or play as a guest.
-If you use Facebook login you will then be able to move your profile to a different device if you get a new phone or want to play on a tablet for example.
+Use Facebook or Call of Duty account login: Sadly there's no username/password login, you have to use Facebook, your Call of Duty Activision Account or play as a guest.
+If you use Facebook login you will then be able to move your profile to a different device if you get a new phone or want to play on a tablet for example, as you will with an Activision account.

+Pro Tip: Occasionally there are incentives for using a different type of login - perhaps you can get a different character for connecting to your Call of Duty account, which is worth looking out for.

 Connect your headphones: The soundtrack to Call of Duty: Mobile is excellent - and it also helps you get more aware of what's happening around you.
-You'll be able to pinpoint footsteps, you'll detect enemy helicopters and drones and much more if you can hear them clearly.
-Playing with headphones is a pro move - or turn the speakers up loud.
+You'll be able to pinpoint footsteps, listen for the cough of a silenced sniper rifle and much more if you can hear them clearly.
+Playing with headphones is a pro move - or turn the speakers up loud, if you have stereo speakers.

 You'll need an internet connection: Yes, as this is live multiplayer there's no offline mode - you'll need to be connected to play.
-Watch your data allowance, or stick to Wi-Fi.
+Watch your data allowance, or stick to Wi-Fi, although the game doesn't actually use a lot of data.

+Help, my gameplay is laggy!: If you appear to be freezing or repeatedly moving over the same area, it's probably because your connection is dropping out.
+Try turning Wi-Fi on or off, or restarting your router or phone to solve the problem.
+Sometimes we switch to mobile data when Wi-Fi is playing up.

 Turn the brightness up: What you see is what you shoot.
 The brighter the better, so turn off auto-brightness, turn up the levels and make sure "night mode" or the "blue light filter" isn't on, as it will skew the visuals.
+If you have a game mode on your phone, get it to disengage autobrightness.

+Connect your Xbox or PS controller controller: You can connect a console controller to play on your mobile.
+You'll be paired with other people using controllers when you play, so you don't get an unfair advantage.
+First connect the controller to your device via Bluetooth, then head into settings > controller and you can see when the controller is connected and customise things.

 Call of Duty Mobile best settings and controls

-There's a wealth of settings and options for Call of Duty: Mobile and those which are best depend very much on how you like to play and what phone or tablet you're playing on.
-It's worth taking the time to test the options.
+There's a wealth of settings and options for Call of Duty: Mobile and the best depends very much on how you like to play and what phone or tablet you're playing on.
+It's worth taking the time to test all the options.

 Choose Advanced mode: There are two methods of control, simple or advanced that you'll be presented at the start of the game.
 Simple is autofire when you're pointing at someone, but Advanced gives you full control and it's the latter you should choose - even if it means getting a little more practise.
 You'll never get anywhere on simple controls.